Why Lithium Investments Are Wall Street's Hottest Stocks

 Despite this, Australia (via hard-rock mining operations) was the biggest producer of this energy metal in 2016, producing approximately 14,300 tons of lithium.

 The second-biggest producer of lithium in 2015, Chile, came close with 12,900 tons reported.

 However, the important thing to remember when it comes to lithium supply is that half of the world’s lithium resources can be found in the “Lithium Triangle.”

 The Lithium Triangle is located in Chile, Argentina, and Bolivia.
 In fact, more than one-third of the world’s production of lithium carbonate comes from this area.

 In the U.S., there’s only a single operating lithium mine, which is located in Nevada.

 Believe me, there’s a reason why Elon Musk chose to put his first gigafactory there!

 The challenge in Nevada, however, will be developing efficient methods to extract lithium from the growing list of projects taking shape…

 What Can I Do With This?

 Panasonic, the company that's been providing major electronics to the world for years, has already invested.
-This battery company has business all over the world and not only has a stake in Gigafactory 1 but also the second one still being planned for construction in Japan.
+This battery company has business all over the world and not only has a stake in Gigafactory 1 but also the second one still being planned for construction in China.